-Our practice is guided by local safeguarding procedures as set out in the London Child Protection Procedures, (updated 2022) and LB Lambeth Safeguarding Adults Board and LB Lambeth Safeguarding Children Partnership guidance which includes the Multi-Agency Escalation Policy Threshold Guidance and Threshold Chart and Young People at Risk Strategy
+"part of safeguarding and promoting welfare.
+This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm" Our practice is guided by local safeguarding procedures as set out in the London Child Protection Procedures, (updated 2021) and LB Lambeth Safeguarding Adults Board and LB Lambeth Safeguarding Children Partnership guidancePartnership guidance which includes the Multi-Agency Escalation Policy (updated May 2020), Threshold Guidance and Threshold Chart and Young People at Risk Strategy (2017).